 A wise man once told me to always “speak my truth.”
 He told me that my voice was beautiful, and that what I had to say was powerful.

 You see, being a nineteen-year-old “child,” with the imagination of a five-year-old, and wisdom of an elder, I am often all over the place with my thoughts and actions.
-I tend to either spend my free time doing cartwheels and running around on the beach like a maniac, or nonchalantly drinking decaffeinated tea in a hammock, writing my little heart out in one of my many journals.
+I tend to either spend my free time doing cartwheels and running around on the beach like a maniac, or nonchalantly drinking herbal tea in a hammock, writing my little heart out in one of my many journals.

 At times, my imagination and wisdom seem to cross paths, which is why I sometimes have the tendency to seem in over my head with my goals, according to those around me (hence, the strange looks I got a year ago when I announced to everybody in my life I would travel Costa Rica alone once I turned eighteen.
 No plan, no Spanish, no problem, right?)